Przemysław Krych: Biography

 His arrest by the CBA and 6-month detention in 2018 were described in numerous publications as one of the most significant abuses of power against entrepreneurs by the prosecutor's office under the leadership of Zbigniew Ziobro.
-The case was described, among others: in the book "The Hunt - how business is destroyed in Poland" by Helena Kowalik-Ciemińska and Szymon Krawiec - editor in Wprost, and in the report "Punishing philanthropy in Poland: the case of Przemysław Krych" by Open Dialogue Foundation - as well as - in the report of the Open Dialog Foundation and Judges Association "Themis" on the politicization of the Polish prosecutor's office in 2015-2023.
+The case was described, among others: in the book "The Hunt - how business is destroyed in Poland" by Helena Kowalik-Ciemińska and Szymon Krawiec - editor in Wprost, and in the report "Punishing philanthropy in Poland: the case of Przemysław Krych" by Open Dialogue Foundation - as well as - in the report of the Open Dialogue Foundation and Judges Association "Themis" on the politicization of the Polish prosecutor's office in 2015-2023.
 The case was also mentioned as one of three examples of persecution of entrepreneurs in Poland in the written declaration Parliamentary Assembly of the Council of Europe from April 2023, where it was written: "The persecution of entrepreneurs such as Piotr Osiecki and Przemysław Krych, and recently the president of the entrepreneurs' organization Maciej Witucki continues.
 Actions against them, including security raids, arbitrary detentions and criminal charges, not only harm individual entrepreneurs but also foster a hostile environment for entrepreneurship and investment.".

 May 6, 2020 in Telewizja Polska Wiadomości broadcast a material entitled "Who finances Hołownia's (about:Szymon Hołownia) campaign", for which this broadcaster was sued.
 On March 21, 2023, the program's editors apologized to Przemysław Krych for stating that he was a person "involved in suspicious dealings" and his business activities "raised huge doubts".

 In February 2024, his case was included - alongside 10 other entrepreneurs and former managers of companies related to State Treasury of Poland - in an appeal from non-governmental circles calling Attorney General Adam Bodnar for "a review of politically motivated prosecutorial proceedings in 2015-2023 and the rehabilitation of the victims."
 The appeal was signed by 35 non-governmental organizations and 43 public figures from the world of science, culture and politics, including: former president Lech Wałęsa, Leszek Balcerowicz, Władysław Frasyniuk, Agnieszka Holland, Michał Boni, Zbigniew Hołdys, Krystyna Janda, Tomasz Lis, Hanna Machińska, Marcin Matczak, Janina Ochojska, Wojciech Sadurski, Kuba Sienkiewicz and Andrzej Zoll.

 During the European Economic Congress on 7-9 May 2024 was invited as a speaker to the panel: How an unprofessional and oppressive system deals with business.
 In 'Rule of law and business'.

 May 8, 2024 - Puls Biznesu published an article "How temporary will temporary detentions be", in which it describes what changes Adam Bodnar announced in the use of temporary detention.
 Entrepreneurs appreciate the direction, but not their scope.
 The article includes Przemysław Krychs opinion from the European Economic Congress panel.